CS2103JAN2017-W09-B4/addressbook-level4/docs/UserGuide.md

 ### 3.3.
 Listing the tasks: `list`

-Shows a list of all the tasks in the task manager.<br>
+Shows you a list of all the tasks in the task manager.<br>
 Format: `list`

 ### 3.4.
 Editing a task: `edit`
-Edits an existing task in the task manager.<br>
+Allows you to edit an existing task in the task manager.<br>
 Format: `edit i/INDEX [n/TASK_NAME] [d/DEADLINE] [p/PRIORITY_LEVEL] [i/ANY_INFO] [t/TAGS]...`

 > * Edits the task as denoted by the `INDEX` digit as shown on the screen.
 The `INDEX` must be a positive integer, e.g. 1, 2, 3, ...